Kong/atc-router/README.md

 candidate matchers before performing full evaluation, which can improve match performance.

+Prefiltering is effective to quickly identify a possible subset of matchers without actually performing matching.
+A prefilter is effective only on matchers which must match a known prefix (or small set of prefixes) at the beginning of `field`.
+An expression in a matcher can be used for prefiltering if any of the following are true:

+- The expression matches against the `field` with `==` (equals), `^=` (prefix), or `~` (regex).
+  If matched with `~`, the regex must be anchored at the beginning, either with `\A` or with `^` when the `m` flag is not in use, and there must be a small number (including 1) of possible literals which must match at the beginning of the string.
+For example, the following regexes can be prefiltered: `^/abc(.*)` (must start with `/abc`), `\Afoo(bar|baz)/[a-z]*` (must start with `foobar` or `foobaz`).
+A character class at the start expands to one literal per character, so it must be narrow: `^(a|b|c)[0-9]` can be prefiltered, but `^[a-z]bc` cannot.
+The field must be referenced directly (not through `lower()` or `any()`).
+- The expression is an `&&` (and) expression, and at least one side of the expression can be used for prefiltering
+- The expression is an `||` (or) expression, and both sides of the expression can be used for prefiltering

+A `!` (not) expression can never be used for prefiltering.
+By the rules above, that means negating either side of an `||` makes the whole expression ineligible, while negating one side of an `&&` does not.

+Enabling a prefilter is most effective when a significant portion of matchers use expressions which are eligible for prefiltering, and the prefixes extracted are mostly distinct from each other.
+In the case where the prefilter is effective, it can lead to tremendous speedups, especially when a large number of matchers are configured.

 Calling this method requires building a prefilter for all current matchers: it may be expensive.
 It is expected that this method will be called only once for a router.
 The prefilter will be kept up to date with any added and removed matchers, until this method is called again with a different field name, or the disable_prefilter method is called.
+Only a single prefilter can be enabled at any time.
+Calling this function with a different `field` means only that field can be used for prefiltering, any previous calls with other `field`s are invalidated.

 If an error occurred, `nil` and a string describing the error will be returned.